aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/rows/hide/_index.md

 | **folder**      | string  | query    | The folder in storage where the workbook is located.                |
 | **storageName** | string  | query    | The name of the storage service.                                    |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Cells/PostHideWorksheetRows) defines a publicly accessible programming interface that lets you perform REST interactions directly from a web browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Cells/PostHideWorksheetRows) provides a publicly accessible programming interface that lets you perform REST interactions directly from a web browser.

 You can use the **cURL** command‑line tool to call Aspose.Cells web services.
 The API requires a JWT Bearer token obtained from the Aspose Cloud OAuth endpoint; include it in the `Authorization` header.
 The example below demonstrates how to hide a row using cURL.